Koba42Corp/prompts/README.md

 ## 🤝 Contributing

-We welcome contributions across all areas:
+Koba42 welcomes contributions from the community across all areas:

 ### Adding Prompts
 1. Fork this repository